-- High need for collaboration and integration: Successful BIM implementation requires strong integration, collaboration and coordination among various disciplines, including integration with disciplines concerned with the operations of a building, such as facility management.
+- High need for collaboration and integration: Successful BIM implementation requires strong integration, collaboration and coordination among various disciplines, including integration with the operations of a building, such as facility management.

 5. Lack of data and information-driven decision-making

-- Access: Lack of awareness of the benefits of data sources amongst industry players and less coordination efforts.
+- Access: Lack of awareness of the benefits of data sources amongst industry players.

-- Accuracy: Currently data is not updated frequently enough and there are only a few reliable sources that can provide comprehensive and consistent information.
+- Accuracy: Currently data is not updated frequently and only a few reliable sources that provide comprehensive and consistent information.

-- Breadth: Lack of comprehensiveness of data set that includes all upcoming construction projects, price and cost and other important construction metrics.
+- Breadth: Lack of comprehensive data set that includes all upcoming construction projects, price and cost and other important construction metrics.